Limit privileged access for 3rd-party vendors without restricting their productivity

 Virtual desktops and Cloud Access Security Brokers (CASB) face threats from service attacks and encrypted traffic that can mask malware and data breaches, necessitating strong cryptography and vigilant network defense to prevent unauthorized access and persistent threats.

-• Centralized Access Governance: RAS provides a unified user interface for managing all aspects of the vendor access lifecycle, from access requests and approvals to revocations, through credential vaulting and role-based access controls (RBAC) for granular privileges.
+- Centralized Access Governance: PRA provides a unified user interface for managing all aspects of the vendor access lifecycle, from access requests and approvals to revocations, through credential vaulting and role-based access controls (RBAC) for granular privileges.

-• Agentless Architecture: RAS doesn’t require any additional software deployment on target servers, simplifying rollout while reducing the attack surface through an agentless architecture.
+- Agentless Architecture: PRA doesn’t require any additional software deployment on target servers, simplifying rollout while reducing the attack surface through an agentless architecture.

-• Agentless Session Recording: RAS allows for agentless session recording, which is particularly beneficial for vendors and third parties who require remote access without the complexity of deploying agents.
+- Agentless Session Recording: PRA allows for agentless session recording, which is particularly beneficial for vendors and third parties who require remote access without the complexity of deploying agents.

 Privileged remote access management needn’t be overwhelming

-With Remote Access Service (RAS) on the Delinea Platform and a structured approach to managing vendor security, you can reduce the risk associated with granting third parties privileged access to critical systems, while effectively monitoring and auditing vendor behavior.
+With Privileged Remote Access on the Delinea Platform and a structured approach to managing vendor security, you can reduce the risk associated with granting third parties privileged access to critical systems, while effectively monitoring and auditing vendor behavior.